router-protocol/intents-adapter-docs/dex_swap.md

-# Swap on Dexspan
+# Use the Nitro Dexspan for the Most Efficient Swap

-The Dexspan adapter outlines a feature that enables crosschain token swaps in one step.
+The Dexspan adapter outlines a feature that enables users to interact with the Nitro Dexspan contract for the most efficient swaps.

 ## Components of the Dexspan Adapter contract